 Eradication is unlikely to be an effective means of controlling the spread of this pest.
 The ability of the viruses to persist outdoors on S. nigrum, and the very widespread nature of the vector makes eradication difficult.
 The destruction of infected plants within protected cultivation is sensible to prevent reinfection, but the risk of reinfection from an outdoor source would remain.
 Eradication of the vectors is essentially impossible.

-Measures that are currently being used for the control of other insect pests of pepper are likely to offer some control of infected vectors of PeVYV.
+Measures that have already been developed for the control of vectors of other pepper viruses like Tomato spotted wilt virus, are likely to offer some control of infected vectors of PeVYV as well.
 There is limited research on resistance to PeVYV.